Skip to main content.

 Enhancing the power grid to increase reliability and resiliency

-The 2025 IRP includes Georgia Power’s 10-year transmission plan, which identifies the transmission improvements needed to maintain a strong and reliable transmission system to move energy from new and existing power plants to customers across the state.
-The company’s 10-year plan proposes new transmission resources across more than 1,000 miles of transmission lines, improving the system’s efficiency and resiliency, and providing the energy infrastructure needed for a growing state.
-Additionally, the company has proposed a variety of economic and innovative solutions, including new grid enhancing technologies to help meet increasing grid capacity needs and enable further reliable integration of the state’s growing amount of solar generation and BESS.
+The approved plan includes our 10-year transmission plan, with transmission improvements needed to maintain a strong and reliable transmission system to move energy from new and existing power plants to customers across the state.
+The 10-year plan includes new transmission resources across more than 1,000 miles of transmission lines, improving the system’s efficiency and resiliency, and providing the energy infrastructure needed for a growing state.

 Serving a growing Georgia while balancing high reliability and affordability for customers